simonmichael/hledger/MANUAL.markdown

 [Simon&nbsp;Michael&nbsp;<simon@joyful.com>](mailto:simon@joyful.com) and
 contributors, and released as Free Software under GPL version 3 or later.

-This is the manual for hledger 0.13.0.
+This is the manual for hledger 0.14.0-pre (it may be slightly in advance of the current release).

 <a name="faq" />